12 Free Computer Science Summer Programs for High School Students

 Eligibility: All high school students

-CIC is a four-week program offered by the University of Washington to introduce high school students, especially those who come from underrepresented communities to the fundamentals of computer science and engineering.
+CIC is a four-week program offered by the University of Washington to introduce high school students, especially those from underrepresented communities, to the fundamentals of computer science and engineering.
 The program is taught by the university’s undergraduate and graduate students.
-The coursework includes coding and problem-solving and also includes classes on ethics in tech.
+The coursework includes coding and problem-solving and classes on ethics in tech.
+All students receive a $1,500 stipend at the end of the program, and financially deserving students get a $250 gift card for meals.

 Location: University of California San Diego (San Diego, CA)

-Program dates: June 17, 2024, to August 9, 2024 (tentative dates)
+Program dates: June 17 to August 9

 Program selectivity: High

-Eligibility: High school students in grades 10,11, or 12 living in Southern California.
+Eligibility: High school students in grades 10, 11, or 12 living in Southern California.
 Applicants must be at least 16 years old by June 15

-REHS is a student outreach program offered by UC San Diego Supercomputer Center to introduce more high school students to computer science and its impact on research across different disciplines.
+REHS is a student outreach program offered by the UC San Diego Supercomputer Center to introduce high school students to computer science and its impact on research across disciplines.
 Students interested in the program can choose between non-research and research projects.
-Non-research projects include internships within the Supercomputer Center and learning through hands-on experience, while research projects involve working one-on-one with a mentor, usually faculty members, and assisting them with their research projects.
+Non-research projects include internships within the Supercomputer Center and learning through experience, while research projects involve assisting faculty with their research projects.
+Note: Students who opt for a research project must pay a $1,500 registration fee.

 Location: Carnegie Mellon University (Pittsburgh, PA)

-Application deadline: March 1, 2024
+Application deadline: March 1

-Program dates: June 22, 2024, to July 20, 2024
+Program dates: June 22 to July 20

 Program selectivity: High

-Kieran Lobo is a freelance writer from India, who currently teaches English in Spain.
+Kieran Lobo is a freelance writer from India who currently teaches English in Spain.

 Image Source: CMU logo